Skip to main content

 Lead Forward Fellowship Grant

 Lead Forward Fellowship Grants are competitive and will be awarded based on the viability and potential impact of the leadership vision as well as the efforts of the student leadership team to prepare themselves for enacting their leadership vision.
-Students interested in applying for the fellowship will be provided further instructions as well as a template for the grant application.
+The grant application for the 2024-2025 academic year will open in January of 2024.
+Here is a copy of the 2023-2024 APPLICATION FORM.
+Contact Dr. Adam Watkins at aewatkin@purdue.edu to gain access to this BrightSpace application portal or for further information.

 Lead Forward Luminaries